- 1 year full-time

 You’ll also have the opportunity to gain professional qualifications alongside your degree studies.
 You’ll be encouraged sit the Avid Certified User exam - a certificate recognised by post-production companies worldwide.
 You could also work towards gaining the Pro Tools Certified User certificate, if you wish to pursue a career in sound design or audio mixing.

-The course team’s excellent industry links mean you’ll have access to a long-established and inspiring guest speaker programme.
+The course team’s excellent industry links mean you’ll also have access to a long-established and inspiring guest speaker programme.
 Students on our media technology programmes have had the chance to meet and question some of the country’s top industry professionals in film and television.
 Recent guest speakers include Mick Audsley (BAFTA winning editor: Harry Potter and the Goblet of Fire, Everest, Allied, Twelve Monkeys), Eddy Joseph (BAFTA winning sound editor: Casino Royale, United 93, Charlie and the Chocolate Factory), Walter Murch (Oscar and BAFTA winning sound and film editor Tomorrowland, Apocalypse Now, Jarhead), Nick McPhee (editor: The Durrells, Downton Abbey, Doc Martin), Julian Unthank (screenwriter New Tricks, Sword of Vengeance) and John Lloyd (producer: QI, Blackadder, No Such Thing as the News).

 This course is for